huohuoren4/docs/python/pytest/how_to_guides/output.md

 By default capturing is done by intercepting writes to low level file descriptors.
 This allows to capture output from simple print statements as well as output from a subprocess started by a test.

-## Setting capturing methods or disabling capturing
+## Setting capturing methods or disabling capturing {#setting-capturing-methods-or-disabling-capturing}

 There are three ways in which `pytest` can perform capturing: